zerothstack/zeroth/docs/guide/documentation.md

 layout: guide.hbs
 ---

-Ubiquits comes with documentation generation tools out of the box, so all you need to do is start writing.
+Zeroth comes with documentation generation tools out of the box, so all you need to do is start writing.

-Under the hood of `@ubiquits/toolchain` is the awesome tool  [Metalsmith] which allows for the automatic generation of static sites using simple markdown source files and handlebars templates.
+Under the hood of `@zerothstack/toolchain` is the awesome tool  [Metalsmith] which allows for the automatic generation of static sites using simple markdown source files and handlebars templates.

-Ubiquits ["eats it's own dogfood"][dogfood] as such so this documentation is generated using the same tooling.
+Zeroth ["eats it's own dogfood"][dogfood] as such so this documentation is generated using the same tooling.

 ## Getting started